Dragalia Lost: Development

 Dragalia Lost is a collaborative development between Nintendo and Cygames.
 It was a secret project within Cygames, with many of its employees being surprised upon learning of the collaboration, with Nintendo even buying 5% of their stock.
 The game marks as Nintendo's first intellectual property released for mobile devices without any prior appearance on Nintendo hardware.
 According to director Hiroki Matsuura, the game's main story comprises more than 600,000 words in its original Japanese version due to the inclusion of character stories and sidequests, with around 100 more words for every post-release event.
 He has also said that, due to the fact that it is an action game, the development team tends to focus on making characters fun to control.
 The game was released in Japan, Taiwan, Hong Kong, Macau, and the United States on September 27, 2018, with other regions to follow later.
 It later launched in the United Kingdom, Ireland, Australia, Canada, Singapore, and New Zealand on January 26, 2019.
 8-4, Ltd. were responsible for the game's English localization, assisting in assuring the title's initial launch in the United States and other English-speaking countries.
 In July 2019, Hiroki Matsuura stepped down from his position as director of the game with the CEO of Cygames' frequent partner BlazeGames Yuji Okada, who previously assisted with the game's development, taking over the role.
 In August 2022, it was announced that the game would be discontinued on November 30, 2022.

 Music

 The game's soundtrack consists of songs from Daoko's discography and its main theme song is "Owaranai Sekai de" (終わらない世界で, In a Never-Ending World).
-Hiroki Matsuura, the director of the game, said that animations in the game were designed to sync up with the music.

 On October 19, 2019, the album DAOKO x Dragalia Lost was released to celebrate the first anniversary of the game.
 A limited edition was released which contained a second disc with 5 bonus songs sung by in-game characters.
 Limited editions also included a 60-page booklet with in-game art as well as concept art.

-In addition to music by DAOKO, many limited-time events featured songs by a variety of artists.
 An EP, Overture by Lucrezia, and two singles by Siren (sung by the cosplayer Liyuu), Polaris and Singing in the Rain, were released via Cymusic.
 A 2-disc album with the majority of the remaining unreleased songs from the game, Dragalia Lost Song Collection, followed on June 30, 2021.